Maxillaria maleolens Schltr. 1923 Photo by © Pluriplantas Website

 Flower Size 2" [5 cm]

-Found in Mexico, Guatemala, Honduras, Nicaragua, Costa Rica and Panama in wet forests at elevations of 700 to 1150 meters as a small to medium sized, warm growing epiphyte with ovate, smooth, laterally compressed pseudobulb subtended by 2 or more, large, leaf-bearing shetahs and carrying a single, apical, subcoriaceous, rather tough, oblong, obtuse to unequally bilobed, conduplicate below into the petiolate base leaves that blooms at most any time of the year on a fascile of successively opening, single flowered inflorescence that are 1.6 to 2" [4 to 5 cm] long and enveloped by somewhat flared, obtuse, apiculate bracts and carrying coconut to napthalene scented [can be good or foul smelling], leathery flowers
+Found in Mexico, Guatemala, Honduras, Nicaragua, Costa Rica and Panama in wet forests at elevations of 700 to 1150 meters as a small to medium sized, warm to cool growing epiphyte with ovate, smooth, laterally compressed pseudobulbs subtended by 2 or more, large, leaf-bearing sheaths and carrying a single, apical, subcoriaceous, rather tough, oblong, obtuse to unequally bilobed, conduplicate below into the petiolate base leaves that blooms at most any time of the year on a fascile of successively opening, single flowered inflorescence that are 1.6 to 2" [4 to 5 cm] long and enveloped by somewhat flared, obtuse, apiculate bracts and carrying coconut to napthalene scented [can be good or foul smelling], leathery flowers

 Synonyms Heterotaxis maleolens (Schltr.)
 Ojeda & Carnevali 2005